gevuong/EventListenr/README.md

 ## Technologies
-Built using Ruby on Rails MVC framework for the back-end API layer with PostgreSQL, and React with Redux for the front-end UI layer.
+* Ruby on Rails MVC framework
+* PostgreSQL
+* React.js with Redux

 ## Notable Features and Implementation